obeme2228/NSFW-Ransomware/README.md

-# N3m3s1s-Ransomware: Fileless Ransomware Simulation & Detection Research (PoC)
+# NSFW-Ransomware: Fileless Ransomware Simulation & Detection Research (PoC)

 > **Warning**
 > This project is **strictly for educational, authorized research, and penetration testing in isolated lab environments**.